ANZACs — soldiers from the Australian and New Zealand Army Corps–fought in the Middle East theater during World War I.

 Why was Oswald Chambers in Egypt?

-Oswald and Biddy Chambers ran a successful Bible Training College (BTC) in London for several years before World War I began.
+Oswald and Biddy Chambers ran a successful Bible Training College (BTC) in London for several years.

-Six months into the war, Oswald began to think he might be needed for “spiritual first aid,” to soldiers serving in the British Expeditionary Forces (BEF).
+Six months into the war, Oswald began to think he was needed for “spiritual first aid.”
+He wanted to minister to soldiers serving in the British Expeditionary Forces (BEF).

-He applied for a spot with the Young Men’s Christian Association and they accepted him for work in Egypt.
+With Biddy’s agreement, he applied for a spot with the Young Men’s Christian Association.
+They accepted him for work in Egypt.

 While not all Oswald’s students ended up at Zeitoun, enough joined him in ministry to make a difference for the war-weary men who worked so hard in the desert heat during the two and a half years Oswald served.